Get a budget.

-1. Get a budget.
-Consider what you can afford after taking account of your income and expenditure.
-This applies even if you choose to apply for a mortgage (or even a construction loan from certain housing cooperatives).
-A wise approach is to deduct your normal cost of living in relation to your current income.
-For instance, if you earn X net, it will need to be allocated to your various expenses.
+Consider what you can afford after taking account of your income and expenditure – even if you choose to apply for a loan (or even a construction loan from certain housing cooperatives).

 Have a budget and keep to it as much as possible.
 However, keeping costs low is one thing but pay attention to paying for quality construction cost, legal costs, search fees, survey fees, and architect fees. but it is advisable to have a budget and stick with it as reasonably as possible.

 When buying land for your home, consider areas that have potential for future development especially land near a developing area.
 Another strategy is to buy where there are plans for a major road that would open the area in later years.
 Such land might be more affordable to buy and keep as you save up on other home ownership costs.
 Also consider buying a chunk of land as a group, sub-divide and come up with your own gated community.
 Recent trend is also heading to other popular cost-effective building technologies from using interlocking blocks to moving into container homes and saving on rent as you work on self-building your home.